petersilv/aws-dev/s3-snowpipe/README.md

 From the console select your S3 stack and click the `Update` option.
 You want to `Use current template` then from the `Parameter` step you can select `True` for the `SnowflakeIntegrationCreated` option and fill in the `SnowflakeUserARN` and `SnowflakeExternalID` parameters.

-If you are using the CLI then the same [deploy script](cloudformation/scripts/deploy_s3.sh) can be used, just update the Parameter values in the script.
+If you are using the CLI then the same deploy script ([deploy_s3.sh](cloudformation/scripts/deploy_s3.sh)) can be used, just update the Parameter values in the script.

 ![console_screenshot_02_2](other/images/README_02_2.png)